-Minimum Qualifications: Candidate must be board certified in Transplant Hepatology and Gastroenterology and must be eligible to practice in the State of New York.
+Minimum Qualifications: Candidate must be board certified or board eligible in internal medicine and/or Palliative Care and must be eligible to practice in the State of New York.

 As a member of the National Collegiate Athletic Association (NCAA) and the Council of Ivy Group Presidents (Ivy League), it is imperative that members of the Columbia University community, in all matters related to the intercollegiate athletics program, exhibit the highest professional standards and ethical behavior with regard to adherence to NCAA, Conference, University, and Department of Intercollegiate Athletics and Physical Education rules and regulations.